Of Marriage, Love and Accountability – Do You Have to Choose? (Easter Reflections)

 As I write this, it is the day after Easter Sunday.

-For many, the weekend came with a lot more than a healthy reflection of Christ and His work among us.
+For many, the weekend came with a lot more than a healthy reflection of Christ and what His life means for us.
 How was your weekend?

-Was it filled with messages of how Christ loves and draws close those who do Him harm?
-And (directly stated or not) how you too should love and keep close those who do you harm?
+Was it filled with messages of how Christ loves and draws close those who did Him harm?
+Directly stated or not, were you also asked to love and keep close those who do you harm?

 Here are a few reminders for your heavy heart: